 I first knew I wanted a career in music when I was four years old.
 There was a talent show at an old caravan park and I remember having to lie and say that I was five to compete.
 I was the tiniest one there but, for some reason, I wasn’t nervous, almost like I’d been doing stuff like this for ages.
 I sang One Step Closer to Heaven by S Club Juniors.
 I remember my mum being gobsmacked that I had so much confidence in myself at just four years old.

 Was there anyone that inspired you to become a singer?

-What cover have you enjoyed performing the most?
+What cover do you enjoy performing the most?

-I’d watched the last season and thought it looked like an amazing experience.
-As soon as I found out that there was going to be a second series, I introduced the show to my mum straight away as obviously if I got on to the show she would have to play an extremely big part in the show.
+I’d watched the last series and thought it looked like an amazing experience.
+As soon as I found out that there was going to be a second series, I introduced the show to my mum straight away as, obviously, if I got onto the show, she would have to play an extremely big part in it.
 She said that it was an amazing idea and we should definitely go for it!

 Were you nervous before filming started?